CLPeterson/DurableCorrectness/README.md

 OBJ = common/vsv.o common/timehelper.o

-common/vsv.o: common/vsv.cc common/vsv.h
+common/vsv.o: common/vsv.cc common/vsv.h <br />
 	g++ -o common/vsv.o -c common/vsv.cc -ltbb -ggdb -O0 -g

-common/timehelper.o: common/timehelper.cc common/timehelper.h
+common/timehelper.o: common/timehelper.cc common/timehelper.h <br />
 	g++ -o common/timehelper.o -c common/timehelper.cc

 List $(OBJ) -ltbb in line in Makefile that creates the executable

 Include vsv.h in the driver file for the experimental evaluation:

-\#include "../common/vsv.h"
+#include "../common/vsv.h"

 Call vsv_args(argc, argv); and vsv_init(); at the beginning of the main method to initialize the command line arguments.
 These functions must be configured by the user based on the format of the command line arguments for the executable.

 Call vsv_exit(); at the end of the worker thread body.

 Call vsv_startup(); in the main method.
--Calling vsv_startup(); immediately afte launching worker threads will execute the verification thread while program is running
+* Calling vsv_startup(); immediately afte launching worker threads will execute the verification thread while program is running
--Calling vsv_startup(); after threads have joined will execute the verification thread after the program is finished.
+* Calling vsv_startup(); after threads have joined will execute the verification thread after the program is finished.

 Call vsv_shutdown(); to join the verification thread and finalize verification results.